What works in early childhood education and care in Mexico?

 The sustainability of early childhood provision in disadvantaged areas of the country is a topical issue, especially in the light of recent DFE policy announcements.
 So is the role of Local Authorities in ensuring its sufficiency.
 In disadvantaged areas its quality, of paramount importance to children’s wellbeing and longer-term outcomes, has proved more difficult to ensure.
 In December 2012 DFE published an important report on these issues, commissioned from a research team at the National Centre for Social Research: Childcare sufficiency and sustainability in disadvantaged areas, Research Report DFE-RR246.

 Sarah Dickins and Ivonne Wollny, from the National Centre for Social Research, spoke about this important study which they conducted on behalf of DFE.
 The third author of this report, Eleanor Ireland, could not participate in this seminar, as she is currently on maternity leave.
-Dr Barbra Wallace, who was scheduled to provide a discussant's input, was prevented by illness from attending.
+Dr Barbra Wallace, who was scheduled to provide a discussant's input, was prevented by illness from attending, but made her PowerPoint presentations available.
 Instead Dr Eva Lloyd provided some comments to start off what proved to be a wide-ranging discussion following the presentation, with inputs from local authority officers, academics, students and childcare business leaders.

 The speakers kindly left their presentation notes on this version of the powerpoint to provide additional clarification about the points made.